microsoft/WhatTheHack/XXX-MLOpsFromScratch/README.md

 standard engineering practices around DevOps and CICD process on ML lifecycle to get real business value.

+You are working with some very talented Data Scientists who have trained an ARIMA forecasting model on monthly sales data from their successful company, AdventureWorks.
+However, they are getting complaints from upper management that their model is only able to run locally on a laptop and results are pushed out through a spreadsheet.
+Additionally, whenever new sales months come in, they need to offline the model and retrain it locally before they can push out the new results.

+The CIO of the company would like to push the model training, scoring, and deployment to a more collaborative team within DevOps and allow for the model to be consumed by an endpoint.
+The CIO would also like to monitor the model on a regular basis and test for data drift and model decay.
+Additionally, the CIO would like the existing model to remain live in production even while the retraining process is occurring.

 -   What is time series data and time series forecasting?

-    -   How is that different from conventional ML modelling?
+    -   How is that different from conventional ML modeling?

-    -   How is forecasting task different from other tasks?
+    -   How is a forecasting task different from other tasks?

 -   How to enable Continuous Integration for our AI project by creating a Build pipeline?
 What artifacts do we deploy into the repo and what is our